-Primary endpoints: 30-day mortality and in-hospital mortality during the same admission.
-Incidence of all thrombo-embolic complications, including myocardial infarction, leg is chemia, deep venous thrombosis, colon is chemia, stroke, graft thrombosis, thrombo-embolic complications in kidney or spleen and other peripheral thrombosis.
+Primary endpoints: The primary efficacy endpoint is 30-day mortality and in-hospital mortality during the same admission.
+Incidence of all thrombo-embolic complications, including myocardial infarction, legischemia, deep venous thrombosis, colon ischemia, stroke, graft thrombosis, thrombo-embolic complications in kidney or spleen and other peripheral thrombosis.
 Also, peroperative thrombosis requiring additional actions peroperatively (i.e. embolectomy, atherectomy or re-do of an anastomosis because of thrombus).
-Incidence of bleeding complications according to E-CABG classification, grade 1 and higher (Brascia et al. and Biancari et al.).
+The primary safety endpoint is the incidence of bleeding complications according to E-CABG classification, grade 1 and higher (Brascia et al. and Biancari et al.).